5 Best Acoustic Guitar Amplifiers (2023) Busking/Gigging Essentials!

 This is a feature packed amp with great tones that manages to get surprisingly loud for 15 watts.
 It's affordable, looks great, and offers the legendary Fender reliability that has kept them at the top of the amp game for decades.

-The tones were very neutral, in fact, they were almost indistinguishable from the unplugged guitar across the board.
-While it’s rare to play 15 watt practice amps at full volume, we made sure to check that the single 6” whizzer cone speaker didn’t begin to distort with heavy strumming and high volume.
-We can gladly report that even when cranked, the little 15 watt Acoustasonic keeps its composure.
-Similarly, with fingerpicking, we found that it maintained clear note separation, and brought out the highs in the most natural way.
+The tones were very neutral.
+In fact, they were almost indistinguishable from the unplugged guitar across the board.
+While it’s rare to play 15-watt practice amps at full volume, we made sure to check that the single 6” whizzer cone speaker didn’t begin to distort with heavy strumming and high volume.
+We can gladly report that even when cranked, the little 15-watt Acoustasonic keeps its composure.
+Similarly, with fingerpicking, we found that it maintained clear note separation and brought out the highs in the most natural way.

-Incredibly, for a sub $150, 15 watt practice amp, it featured a second channel, specifically for microphone use.
+Incredibly for a sub-$150, 15-watt practice amp, it featured a second channel specifically for microphone use.
 The mic channel didn’t have individually adjustable EQ, but simply having the facility to plug in a mic was appreciated at this price point.

-Built in EQ controls included bass, middle and treble, as well as individual volume controls for each channel.
-There was a great built in chorus effect, controlled by a rotary dial.
-It added some presence, but didn’t sound unnatural.
+Built-in EQ controls included bass, middle, and treble, as well as individual volume controls for each channel.
+There was a great built-in chorus effect controlled by a rotary dial.
+It added some presence but didn’t sound unnatural.

 Editor's Choice